 This efficiency means less “dead-stock.”
 You’ll have fewer items sitting on shelves or in your storeroom, taking up space, and aging as shoppers browse on by.
 You’ll have less inventory to warehouse and manage.
 Less time spent by your staff arranging and pulling unneeded stock.
 In addition, you’ll reduce costs for shipping back returns or obsolete items to your distribution centers.
 Less waste will help bolster your bottom line and keep your supply chain lean.

-Just-in-Time logistics is completely demand driven.
+Just-in-Time logistics is completely demand-driven.
 If the demand isn’t there, your business won’t need to spend money on production and transportation costs.
 For small businesses, this is a great way to save money and gain a steady footing in the market.
 For companies who rely on selling a handful of one product, it is a great way to ensure revenue, without losing money on waste.

 Using Just in Case and the Pull Method

-If just in time is demand driven and focused on efficiency, just in case (JIC) is for the companies trying to delight their customers.
+If just in time is demand-driven and focused on efficiency, just in case (JIC) is for the companies trying to delight their customers.
 By building a just in case inventory, businesses can execute the pull method.
 Orders are fulfilled from satellite distribution centers where the stock can be greater than what a brick and mortar store can hold.

 Advantages of JIC

 As the retail industry scrambles to meet increased consumer expectations order fulfillment needs to be the top priority for businesses.
 Customers are no longer satisfied with waiting for their new widget to arrive.
 They want it now.
 If they aren’t able to find this satisfaction from your company, they will most likely try to find it at someone who can deliver.
-By establishing a network of strategic warehouses around markets and transportation hubs, companies can build a supply chain which meets the demand of consumers.
+By establishing a network of strategic warehouses around markets and transportation hubs, companies can build a supply chain that meets the demand of consumers.

 Just in case is an excellent solution for project management.
 Warehousing and storage for project phase planning can reduce your overall costs.
 The experts facilitating your store remodel or refresh will have the materials they need at the right time.
 Working with a 3PL will ensure your projects run smoothly.
 In this case, the demand is certain.
 You know the number of materials you need.
 You even know when you’ll need them on the worksite.
 Employing a dedicated partner, with a team of experts managing transportation, makes project management easy.